AhmadKamaludin24/AhmadKamaludin24/README.md

 ### 👋 Yo, I'm Ahmad!

 🧑‍💻 Coding enthusiast by day, tech dreamer by night
-🚀 Currently grinding on web dev (Next.js + Supabase), Flutter, and AI stuff
+🚀 Currently grinding on full-stack web dev (Next.js + Supabase), Flutter, and some AI experiments
-🧠 Forever learning – sekarang lagi ngulik 3D + NLP
+🧠 Lifelong learner — currently diving into 3D and NLP stuff
-🎨 Design minimalis, UI clean, dan UX yang *bikin betah*
+🎨 I love clean UI, minimal design, and intuitive UX
-☕ Ngoding sambil kopi, kadang sambil overthinking
+☕ Coding with coffee, sometimes overthinking for fun

 ---